 We have primarily focused on the teleportation model of routing.
 However, teleportation routing is a special case of the more general LOCC model of routing.
 We currently do not know whether the full power of LOCC can provide a super-constant speedup over teleportation routing.
-This is analogous to another open question, namely whether routing with arbitrary 2-qubit gates or even with arbitrary bounded 2-qubit Hamiltonians can provide a super-constant speedup over swap-based routing [8].
+This is analogous to another open question, namely whether routing with arbitrary two-qubit gates-or even with arbitrary bounded two-qubit Hamiltonians-can provide a super-constant speedup over swap-based routing [9].

-Herbert [18] posed the question of establishing to what extent ancillas can be used to reduce the routing depth.
-Rosenbaum [19] showed an O(1) routing protocol on Nqubits with $\Theta(N^2)$ ancillas (i.e., an advantage of O(N)), while systems without ancillas cannot perform LOCC or teleportation routing, and therefore cannot exhibit any speedups.
-We have investigated an intermediate regime, and have shown that a linear number of ancillas cannot allow for speedups greater than $O(\sqrt{N \log N})$.
+Herbert [20] posed the question of establishing to what extent ancillas can be used to reduce the routing depth.
+Rosenbaum [21] showed an O(1) routing protocol on N qubits with $O(N^2)$ ancillas [i.e., an advantage of O(N)], while systems without ancillas cannot perform LOCC or teleportation routing, and therefore cannot exhibit any speedups.
+We have investigated an intermediate regime, and have shown that a linear number of ancillas cannot allow for speedups greater than $O(\sqrt{N \log N})$ .
 It remains an open question to further investigate the space-time tradeoff between the number of ancilla qubits and the routing time.

-A more general task than routing is to perform unitary

-synthesis, i.e, decompose a particular unitary into 2-qubit gates that can be applied on our locality-constrained qubits.
+We assume noiseless circuits, but in the presence of noise the performance of teleportation protocols depends directly on the fidelity of the required resource Bell pairs.
+We are primarily interested in ways to use teleportation for routing, and Bell pairs are necessary for this process.
+Our current teleportation routing model does not distinguish between routing over long or short paths, but a more comprehensive model of routing could prioritize shorter paths as they will be less error prone without error correction.
+Alternatively, we could use a purification protocol [37] to prepare high-fidelity Bell pairs at the cost of additional ancillas and overhead, or we could encode our state in an error-correcting code [38] to suppress the error rate when operating between nodes.
+If operating in a quantum network, we can make use of protocols generalizing entanglement swapping from Bell basis measurements A more general task than routing is to perform unitary synthesis, i.e., decompose a particular unitary into two-qubit gates that can be applied on our locality-constrained qubits.
 It remains an open question to understand how much unitary synthesis can be sped up by using LOCC with a linear number of ancillary qubits.
-Previous work has shown an $\Omega(N)$ speedup for implementing fanout [13] and preparing GHZ and W states [14], and an $\Omega(\sqrt{N})$ speedup for preparing toric code states [14], which takes time $\Omega(\sqrt{N})$ without LOCC [28].
-Previous work has also shown how measurements of cluster states can be used to efficiently prepare long-range entanglement [16] and states with exotic topological order [17].
-In principle, LOCC could similarly provide polynomial speedups for unitary synthesis, as we currently have no upper bounds on the advantage for any unitary.
+Previous study has shown an $\Omega(N)$ speedup for implementing fanout [14] and preparing GHZ and W states [16], and an $\Omega(\sqrt{N})$ speedup for preparing toric code states [16], which takes time $\Omega(\sqrt{N})$ without LOCC [42].
+Previous study has also shown how measurements of cluster states can be used to efficiently prepare long-range entanglement [18] and states with exotic topological order [19].
+In principle, LOCC could provide superlinear speedups for unitary synthesis, as we currently have no upper bounds on the advantage for arbitrary unitaries.